 What Foods Require a Food Label?

 Nutrition Facts labels are in the process of being updated.
-Serving sizes will be adjusted to reflect more typical eating habits, the required vitamin list is changing, calories from fat is going away, and added sugars will be called out.
-All changes must be rolled out by the end of July 2018 (July 2019 for small companies).
+Serving sizes will be adjusted to reflect more typical eating habits, the required vitamin list is changing, calories from fat is going away, and added sugars are now called out.

 How to Read a Nutrition Facts Label